 "The stage is set once again.
 From here, Sonic the Hedgehog begins his new adventure."

 Three options are available immediately upon entering the Competition choice on the title screen: "Grand Prix," "Match Race," and "Time Attack."
-The first of these modes is a straight run through of the five multiplayer levels available, done in alphabetical order.
+The first of these modes is a straight run-through of the five multiplayer levels available, done in alphabetical order.
 The second, "Match Race," brings up another selection screen where the players can choose any of the five in any order they want, being able to play the same Zone over and over if they so choose.
-The third is similar to the second with the exception that it is a single player mode, intended more for practice or just playing about when a second player isn't available, the fastest times being saved on the internal memory.
+The third is similar to the second with the exception that it is a single player trial, intended more for practice or just playing about when a second player isn't available, the fastest times being saved on the internal memory.

 Hitting bumpers: 10 points for each of the first ten hits on any given bumper; after that no more points can be gained from that bumper

-Hitting enemies: (a chain refers to all enemies destroyed until the next time Sonic lands on some form of ground or jumps)
+(a chain refers to all enemies destroyed until the next time Sonic lands on some form of ground or jumps)

-Destroying a Dr. Eggman boss robot or mini-boss: 1,000 points
+Dr. Eggman Boss: 1,000 points